Last Updated on November 14, 2024 by Helena Akter

 Practice Mindful Eating

 When a craving hits, pause before snacking.
 Mindfulness evaluates why we choose unhealthy foods.
+Indeed, you must be aware of the science of mindfulness.

 Ask yourself questions like: Why now?
 Stress, emotions, hunger?
-Will this actually make me feel better or solve the problem?
+Will this make me feel better or solve the problem?
 Is there a healthier option?
 Can I postpone this treat?

 Research suggests mindfulness before eating prevents emotional eating and enables better choices.